jaynetics/js_regex/README.md

 ### Outlook

-A few more of the unsupported features listed above could be implemented with some work.
+Only a few more of the unsupported features listed above could be implemented with some work.
 For instance, set intersection might be achieved by expanding set members and ranges, intersecting them manually, and then recompressing them into new ranges.
-Something similar could be done for certain group-specific options, e.g. case-insensitive groups could be substituted by alternations with case-swapped members.
 However, no amount of effort will lead to a full solution.
 Some regex behavior is simply impossible to achieve in JavaScript, and [litte seems to be happening](https://mail.mozilla.org/pipermail/es-discuss/2013-September/033867.html) that could change that.